What To Know

 Many times this problem can be caused by something as simple as dead batteries in your remote.
 Sometimes it is a little more detrimental, like blown fuses or damaged backlights.

-Follow our instructions to the best of your abilities, and if you ever come upon a step which makes you uncomfortable, it is probably better if you contact Sony directly for further assistance.
+Follow our instructions to the best of your abilities, and if you ever come upon a step that makes you uncomfortable, it is probably better if you contact Sony directly for further assistance.

 What is your experience reviving a stubborn Sony TV?
 Let us know in the comments below.

-Jon Huber is an editor and creative writer who has been a freelancer since 2020.
-Originally pursuing copywriting, he quickly changed gears and pursued his true passion of creative writing, focusing on Fantasy and Sci-Fi.
+Jon Huber is an editor and technical writer who has been a freelancer since 2020.
 Since the beginning of his writing career, he has consistently written online articles in the tech, sports, and recreation genres.
 Recently, he has concentrated on scriptwriting for cartoons and puppet shows.